genfire-em/genfire-em.github.io/installation.md

 pip install pyfftw
 ~~~

-*if this failes, then proceed with building the FFTW libraries by hand and then reinvoking pip as described below*
+*if this fails, then proceed with building the FFTW libraries by hand and then reinvoking pip as described below*

 In order for GENFIRE to use pyFFTW you must install [the FFTW libraries](http://www.fftw.org/download.html).
 Download the source code, decompress it, and navigate into the unpacked directory
 from your terminal.
 PyFFTW needs FFTW to be compiled for all precision types, so you have to compile it three times.